 It takes a village to raise a child.
 This statement isn't so much a cliche as it is a reality.
 Parents need help with their little ones and deserve affordable, budget-friendly, high-quality childcare.

 While saving on childcare isn't always easy, there are many ways you can begin to prepare for, or cut, childcare costs.
-Contact the AuPairCare team today for more information regarding our live-in childcare programs and how we can best fit into your life.
+Contact the AuPairCare team today for more information regarding our childcare agency and how we can best fit into your life.